VAIOT/payback-contract/README.md

 ## Smart Contract Overview

-The StakingRewards contract allows users to stake ERC20 tokens and earn rewards.
-Key features include:
+The PaybackStaking contract allows for the staking of ERC20 tokens, with unique features:

 <ul>
-    <li>Non-reentrancy for secure interactions.</li>
+    <li>Staking initiated only by the owner, offering controlled participation.</li>
-    <li>Adjustable staking and reward parameters.</li>
+    <li>Non-reentrant for secure user withdrawal transactions.</li>
-    <li>Automatic reward calculations based on the amount of users staking.</li>
+    <li>Fixed APY for predictable reward calculations.</li>
-    <li>Immediate or delayed withdrawal options with a fee or grace period, respectively.</li>
+    <li>Handling of inactive accounts with an inactivity limit.</li>
 </ul>

-Refer to the source code for detailed information on each function.
+For full functionality and method descriptions, refer to the source code documentation.

 ## Deployment

-Deploy the smart contract either locally or on the Mumbai testnet using the Hardhat tool.
+Deploy the smart contract either locally or on a testnet using the Hardhat tool.

 ### Local Deployment